MichaelsPlayground/FirebaseUiTutorial/data_structures.md

       .child(userId)
          .child("files")
             .child(fileName)
-               .setValue(fileInformation)
+               .setValue(fileInformationModel)
-Note: fileInformation is saved as Map
+Note: fileInformationModel is saved as Map
 ```

 ### Images entry used on Firebase Storage